williamxz/googleearthengine/README.md

 - Create a VRT file for each large tile using a commpand like `gdalbuildvrt sentinel_2018_dallas.vrt sentinel_texas/sentinel_2018_dallas*`

 ## Cutting out smaller images
+- Create a shapefile of the polygons you want to cut out.